gazebosim/gz-sim/tutorials/migration_plugins.md

 Gazebo Classic supports
 [6 different C++ plugin types](http://gazebosim.org/tutorials?tut=plugins_hello_world&cat=write_plugin),
-each providing access to different parts of the API, like physics, rendering, sensors, GUI, etc. Due to Gazebo's architecture based on an [ECS](https://en.wikipedia.org/wiki/Entity_component_system) , plugin interfaces are somewhat different, but more varied and in many cases much more powerful.
+each providing access to different parts of the API, like physics, rendering, sensors, GUI, etc. Due to Gazebo Sim's architecture based on an [ECS](https://en.wikipedia.org/wiki/Entity_component_system) , plugin interfaces are somewhat different, but more varied and in many cases much more powerful.
 Some plugins in Ignition are systems within Gazebo,